BiancaTaisePommerening/Mission-to-Mars/README.md

 - The NoSQL database MongoDB was used to store the scraped data.

-- Flask was used to create the Mission to Mars web applycation, containning a button that executes the scraping code and updates the page with newest data.
+- Flask was used to create the Mission to Mars web application, containing a button that executes the scraping code and updates the page with newest data.

 - HTML and CSS were used to customize the web application.